 If you just list down various methods of losing weight and do not focus on the "1 Kg" or “10 days” part, you have not accomplished the purpose of your article.

-If you make your readers go through so much text for nothing, they will feel cheated and will never return to your blog.
+If you make your readers go through so much text for nothing, they will feel cheated and might never return to your blog.

 15. Optimize Your Blog Post For Search Engines